Content Marketing for Bottom of the Pyramid (BoP)

 Critique

-This market research from “Euromonitor International” has some good stats on the spending patterns of top 5 BoP markets in the world – India, Nigeria, China, Indonesia and South Africa.
+This market research from “Euromonitor International” has some good stats on the spending patterns of the top 5 BoP markets in the world – India, Nigeria, China, Indonesia and South Africa.
 This study can help us strategize for content differently for these geographies.
-It is important to note that due to this data, you can realize that there is no one size-fits all package in content marketing strategy for BoP.
+It is important to note that due to this data, you can realize that there is no one-size-fits package in content marketing strategy for BoP.

 Also Read: Dark Patterns and SEO: Trends That No One is Documenting